joemasilotti/turbolinks/README.md

 ## Supported Browsers

 Turbolinks works in all modern desktop and mobile browsers.
 It depends on the [HTML5 History API](http://caniuse.com/#search=pushState) and [Window.requestAnimationFrame](http://caniuse.com/#search=requestAnimationFrame) and degrades gracefully in their absence.
-In unsupported browsers navigation proceeds normally.
+In unsupported browsers, navigation proceeds normally.

 ## Installation for Rails Applications